-If we are going to be successful, we need to find a way to delay gratification, to ignore the short-term safety that excuses bring in exchange for the opportunity for growth that comes with stepping outside your comfort zone.
+If we are going to set goals and attempt be successful, we need to find a way to delay gratification, to ignore the short-term safety that excuses bring in exchange for the opportunity for growth that comes with stepping outside your comfort zone.

 You can either make excuses, or you can make progress.

 Which is more important to you?
 Comfort or growth?
 Status Quo or opportunity?
 Fear or purpose?
 As Arnold Schwarzenegger said, “you can either have excuses or results… but you can’t have both!”.
 Therefore, if you want to achieve success at anything, you will need to overcome your excuses.

 Everyone has excuses.
 No one wakes up without hearing some little voice telling them to take it easy, hit the snooze button and pull the duvet over their head.
 The difference is successful people have found a way to consistently get past their excuses.

 He that is good for making excuses is seldom good for anything else – Benjamin Franklin

 Take waking up in the morning as the easiest example.
 How many times have you hit snooze, telling yourself it is too cold, or too early, or you will just do it this evening instead of this morning?
 When we hear that voice, people who make excuses will roll back over and go back to sleep, whereas successful people will get up anyway.
 I can guarantee if you were getting up early to go on holiday, you would have got dressed before you even went to bed.
 So why is everyday different to those special occasions?

 What is the opposite of excuses?